Vibasdo/Vibasdo/README.md

 ## Software

-I am interested in programming languages like Python and C. I have used Python in different projects.
+I am interested in programming languages like Python, C and EDİTÇİ.
+I have used Python in different projects.
 I have also worked on programming microcontrollers with C.

 *✉️  You can contact me at [vibasdo@gmail.com](mailto:vibasdo@gmail.com)